michaelvu8/studentAPI-/README.md

  ### Get /Students/{id}

- Returns student with id 'id' and status '200 OK' if student with 'id' exists.
-Returns '404 Not Found' if student doesn't exist in the database
+ Returns student with id `id` and status `200 OK` if student with `id` exists.
+Returns `404 Not Found` if student doesn't exist in the database
  For example

  ```